jchiare/landingpage/src/content/blog/gpt-3.5-vs-gpt-4.md

 GPT-4 correctly follows the bot instructions and says "I don't know" - even though it is commonly known that they speak German in Germany.

 **Effect:** You can expect GPT-4 to follow your prompt / bot instructions.
-Caveat is that you need to design your prompt well.
+The caveat is that you need to design your prompt well.

 **Note:** Each word in the GPT-4 prompt is super important.
-Below is an example with a prompts that instructs with "other facts" instead of "commonly known facts".
+Below is an example with a prompt that uses the phrase "other facts" instead of "commonly known facts".
 GPT-4 then responds that they speak German in Germany, which is not the intended behaviour.

 <div class="text-center">
 <sup >GPT-4 incorrectly says German, due to the mediocre prompt</sup>
 </div>
 <img src="/gpt-4-alt.png" alt="Sources Feature" class="mb-1 rounded mt-0">

+Determining *which* phrases work best is more art than science.
+We recommend trying out as many as you can until you find one that works.

 <hr>

 ## Speed

-To keep it simple, a fully completed AI answer takes:
+**tl;dr**: an AI answer typically takes:

-* GPT-3.5 usually ~10 seconds
+* GPT-3.5 -> ~10 seconds
-* GPT-4 usually ~25 seconds
+* GPT-4 -> ~25 seconds

+**Note:** 25 seconds is a long time for a customer to wait for a response.
+Instead, it’s important to <a target="_blank" href="https://platform.openai.com/docs/api-reference/chat/create#chat/create-stream">stream the AI response</a> using server-sent-events (SSE) so that the first words are sent to your users within a few seconds.

-There are a lot of factors that influence this that we won't control or experiment with, such as:
+There are a lot of other factors that influence this:
 * Load of OpenAI's APIs (US business hours are generally slower)
 * Complexity of prompt
-* Whether you have your own infrastructure set up with OpenAI (heard it costs 100K)
+* Whether you have your own infrastructure set up with OpenAI (we’ve heard it costs 100K)

-**Note:** 25 seconds is a long time for a customer to wait for a response.
-Instead, it's important to stream (sends the words one by one instead of all at once) the AI response so that the first words are sent to your users within a few seconds.

 <hr>

 ## Cost

-GPT-3.5 costs $0.002 per ~750 words.
-GPT-4 costs $0.03 per ~750 words in the prompt and $0.06 per ~750 words in the AI answer.
+- GPT-3.5 -> $0.002 per ~750 word
+- GPT-4 -> $0.03 per ~750 words in the prompt and $0.06 per ~750 words in the AI answer

 Reference: <a target="_blank" href="https://openai.com/pricing">OpenAI Pricing Page</a>

 <hr>

-## Outro
+## Conclusion

-We recommend using GPT-4 for any use-case where accuracy of the AI response is crucial.
+We recommend using GPT-4 for any use-case where the accuracy of the AI response is crucial.
 In other use cases, you can use the less accurate GPT-3.5 for a faster speed and cheaper cost.
+But also note that OpenAI is constantly releasing updates for GPT-4 so its speed will likely improve in the coming weeks/months.

 At WiselyDesk, we think accuracy is crucial to the customer experience.
-So we only use the GPT-4 and have crafted prompts designed for the customer support use-case.
+So we only use GPT-4 for our prompts which are designed for the customer support use-case.